zmchristensen/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Loading and preprocessing the data
+Read the csv file and convert the dates to POSIXct objects using the libridate library.

 ```r
 data <- read.csv("activity.csv")
 data[,2] <- ymd(data[,2])
 ```

-## What is mean total number of steps taken per day?
+## What is mean total number of steps taken per day?and then find the average.

 ```r
 ## Aggregate the daily totals